 The couple was introduced to the members of the Club’s management team and playing squad of Leicester City Football Club.

-Next they visited the King Power Stadium, where they met with representatives from local charities that were supported by Mr. Vichai.
+Next, they visited the King Power Stadium, where they met with representatives from local charities that were supported by Mr Vichai.

 William and Catherine heard how his support enabled the charities to improve the lives of people in the wider Leicester community.
-It was couple’s first visit to the stadium.
+It was the couple’s first visit to the stadium.